Soldier killed in Salisbury Plain training exercise named as Max George

 - Published

-A soldier who died in a collision involving an armed vehicle has been named.
+A soldier who died when he was hit by an armoured vehicle while on a training exercise has been named.

-Second Lt Max George suffered significant head injuries and died at the scene on Salisbury Plain, near Tidworth, on Tuesday.
+Second Lt Max George, from Durham, suffered significant head injuries and died at the scene on Salisbury Plain, Wiltshire, on Tuesday.

+The 26-year-old won the Queen's Medal for the best cadet when he passed out from the Royal Military Academy Sandhurst in December.

-A Ministry of Defence statement said the 26-year-old reservist had a "glittering career in front of him".
+He had a "glittering career in front of him", the Ministry of Defence said.

-Wiltshire Police, the Army and the Health and Safety Executive (HSE) are investigating his death.
+The officer with the 5th Battalion The Rifles was struck by a Warrior infantry fighting vehicle and suffered a serious head injury, Wiltshire Police said.

-Lt Col Jim Hadfield OBE, the commanding officer of 5 Rifles, said: "Effortlessly impressive, he was a natural commander, who exuded fierce determination matched by selfless compassion.
+His commanding officer, Lt Col Jim Hadfield OBE, said: "Max was a star that burned bright.

+"Effortlessly impressive, he was a natural commander who exuded fierce determination matched by selfless compassion.
 We loved him for it.

 "He stood out, and still stands out; we are so much poorer for his loss.
 My thoughts and prayers are with his family and friends."